BA Athletics Club News Digest 16th December 2019Events:

 Roderick Hoffman

-in this event and I love it!
-Despite the hosts obsession about Brexit they were as
+I was the sole BA runner in attendance this year.
+This was my third year running in this event and I love it!
+Despite the hosts obsession about Brexit they were as hospitable as usual.

 It was a rainy and windy afternoon but not as cold as last year.
 The 10k route takes you out across the sand dunes then a u turn diverts you to run along the beach back to the start then you do another shortened loop.
 Wind assisted over the dunes and in your face on the beach so I wasn’t going to set a PB!
 There was about 20 participants doing the 10k and I think I was about tenth.